volkansevim/alpha-CENTAURI/README.md

 **#total clusters**: Total number of clusters, i.e., number of distinct monomers in HOR.

+**median, min, max #monomers in HOR**: Median, min, and max of interval/average_monomer_length.
+Here 'interval' is an array containing distances between the monomers within the same cluster.
-**median, min, max #monomers in HOR**: These numbers are identical in a regular HOR.
-In an irregular HOR, .
+Min, max, and median are identical in a regular HOR.
+(Also see 'min, max, median monomeric period' below.)

 **median, min, max monomer len**:  Lengths of detected monomers can be different.
 Large deviations from 171bp points to an irregularity.